-- The Head of Governance (Chief Internal Auditor) champions ethical compliance for both officers and members. - Ethical governance surveys are used to ensure staff are regularly reminded of the council's policies and procedures in place to manage ethical governance. - Protocols are in place for partnership working.
+- The Head of Governance (Chief Internal Auditor) champions ethical compliance for both officers and Members. - Protocols are in place for partnership working.
 These are documented in the council's Financial Regulations and Financial Procedure Rules. - A competency framework, listing required behaviours and values, is currently used to drive recruitment and performance reviews are undertaken as part of the performance appraisal system. - Policies and procedures are in place and are regularly reviewed for dealing with unacceptable behaviours.